hoangvu518/SqlDashboard/README.md

-# SqlDashboard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.
+# Launch the app with docker-compose

+If you just want to launch the app to see how it works, just run `docker-compose up`.
+It will automatically run the angular app and json-server.

+# This portion below is for development mode only

 ## Json Server

-This project uses json-server `https://github.com/typicode/json-server` as an inmemory database.
+This project uses json-server `https://github.com/typicode/json-server`.
 Before launching the app using `ng serve`, run this command `json-server --watch db.json` first to bootstrap json-server

 ## Development server